Seattle City Council primary election at a glance: District 6 and District 7

 In a district that sprawls from rough-and-tumble Pioneer Square to exclusive Magnolia Bluff, Lewis is the progressive contender.
 The 29-year-old lower Queen Anne renter endorsed by the King County Democrats, the Martin Luther King County Labor Council and various politicians, plus former U.S. Labor Secretary Robert Reich.

 Pugel could appeal to voters looking for a law-enforcement expert with experience working on thorny urban issues, though some may remember controversy in 2013 over his early career role in a department-sponsored video that mocked homeless people.
-The 60-year-old Queen Anne homeowner is endorsed by the Chamber, some unions and local leaders like criminal-justice reformer Lisa Daugaard and King County Prosecuting Attorney Dan Satterberg.
+The 60-year-old Queen Anne homeowner is endorsed by the Chamber, The Seattle Times editorial board (Times editorial board endorsements are produced by the opinion department, independent from the news department), some unions and local leaders like criminal-justice reformer Lisa Daugaard and King County Prosecuting Attorney Dan Satterberg.

 He may, however, split votes with George, who works on transportation and housing project and who volunteers as an advocate for downtown residents with kids.
-The 40-year-old homeowner is also endorsed by the Chamber and by The Seattle Times editorial board (Times editorial board endorsements are produced by the opinion department, independent from the news department), the Sierra Club’s Seattle chapter and Speak Out Seattle, a group that’s opposed looser homeless camping rules and safe drug-consumption sites.
+The 40-year-old homeowner is also endorsed by the Chamber, the Sierra Club’s Seattle chapter and Speak Out Seattle, a group that’s opposed looser homeless camping rules and safe drug-consumption sites.

 Lewis, Pugel and George all say Seattle should allow duplexes and triplexes on more blocks.
 Pugel and George oppose the city requiring owners of backyard cottages to live on site, while Lewis is unsure.
 Lewis says Seattle would benefit from a safe drug consumption site.
 Pugel and George disagree.

-Note: Correction: An earlier version of this story incorrectly identified whom The Seattle Times editorial board has endorsed in District 7.
-The board has endorsed Jim Pugel.